Get Ready for Ramadan: Beat Procrastination

 Make a list of your shortcomings when it comes to your deen (religion) and start fixing them before Ramadan.
 Make a habit chart to get rid of negative habits and incorporate productive habits and deeds into your routine.
 Maybe there is a prayer that you are missing and need to start making a habit of praying, or that you need to stop wasting time online.

 Let’s not wait to start taking action when Ramadan begins, because it takes several days if not weeks to get used to the new routine.
 Such procrastination will make you lose many rewards.
-As a bare minimum, start by identifying your shortcomings and the steps you need to take to overcome them.
+As a bare minimum, start identifying your shortcomings and the steps you need to take to overcome them.

 4- Set a Schedule